 But it’s not right for everyone.
 Refinancing “can really be onerous, and it may not save you that much money in the end,” says Jill Schlesinger, CBS news analyst and author of “The Dumb Things Smart People Do With Their Money.”

 So what happens during a refinance — and is it right for you?
-Here’s what the experts have to say.
+Here’s what you should know:

 How to Refinance Your Mortgage